artsandmetaphysics/goodlifeodyssey/notes/divine-comedy.md

 > who walked as if on land and with dry soles.
 > ~ (IX.76--81)

 There are several similes comparing the geography of hell to the geography of Italy.
-E.g., IX.112--117.
+E.g., IX.112--117, XII.4--10.

+Those in circle seven who're violent against themselves are aptly compared to burning logs:

+>   As from a sapling log that catches fire
+> along one of its ends, while at the other
+> it drips and hisses with escaping vapor,
+>   so from that broken stump issued together
+> both words and blood
+> ~ (XIII.40--44)

 ## The Pagan Gods